toluadeyanju/TCGA-BRCADifferentialExpressionAnalysis/README.md

   File: plots/combined_enrichment_basal_vs_luma.png

   Combines the top 10 most significant terms from both GO-BP and KEGG into a single bubble plot for easy comparison.
 The bubble size represents the number of genes found       (Count), and the position represents the Gene Ratio (proportion of DEGs in the pathway).
-Package Installation

-The installation block in the R script (tcga_brca_de_analysis.R) is commented out, but should be run once to set up the environment.